Joy-Johns/prework-study-guide/README.md

 N/A

 ## License
-License Please refer to the LICENSE in the repo.
+Please refer to the LICENSE in the repo.